 Although early interventions will often be performed without direct monitoring of raised ICP, therapies are reversible and therefore the first line of management should be to place an ICP monitoring device.
 The main goal of treatment is to maintain ICP below 20 mmHg.
 CT scans can show a raised ICP (i.e. with the presence of a tumor or a hemorrhage); however, they are unreliable and other methods to define ICP should be performed.

 Intraventricular monitors are considered the gold standard.
 Infection risk is very high with this equipment and occurs in some 20% of patients.
 There is also a small, but substantial risk, of hemorrhage (at around 2%) – this risk is greater in those with coagulopathies.

 Other methods of measuring ICP include intraparenchymal devices (that are inserted directly into brain parenchyma via a small bore hole in the skull), subarachnoid bolts or epidural monitoring devices.

-Many simple end of the bed practices can make a massive difference.
+Many simple bedside practices can make a massive difference in decreasing ICP.
 Raising the head of the bed by 45 degrees or not putting circumferential tape around the neck for securing ETT (jugular venous pressure).